bmw-software-engineering/lobster/CODING_GUIDELINE.md

 Constants are generally defined at module level and in capital letters.
 For separation underscores are used.

 Example : `SCHEMA`, `ERROR_SEVERITY`

+## Exception boundary and user-facing reporting

+- Lower-level validation and construction helpers shall raise exceptions for semantic or input errors instead of calling the message handler directly.
+This keeps the logic pure and makes it easy to test without coupling the algorithm to CLI/reporting concerns.
+- Error presentation shall happen at the caller that owns user-facing reporting.
+In practice, that means the outer layer (for example, the report/config entry point or CLI wrapper) catches `LOBSTER_Error`/`LOBSTER_Exception` and converts it to `mh.error(...)`, printed output, or an exit code.
+- Public API functions shall always raise exceptions and never report errors with `print`.
+- The code base is not fully consistent today; some older code mixes validation and reporting in the same function.
+Any new implementation shall follow the exception-boundary pattern above: raise in the callee, handle in the caller.
+This avoids inconsistent return paths and keeps linting and error handling predictable.